triple-jay/backendhackchallenge/README.md

 The User table is linked to the Event table in a one-to-many relationship, with a foreign key in each event referencing the user id of the user the event belongs to.

 The User table is linked to the Task table in a one-to-many relationship, with a foreign key in each task referencing the user id of the user the task belongs to.

+All of our rotes are described in our API specification document.